TITLE XXXV

 Section 383:15

-383:15 Commissioner's Reports. – The commissioner shall file with the governor and council his or her annual report, which shall contain information concerning each institution under the commissioner's supervision.
-The report shall also give the names of the officers of each institution and such other information as he or she may deem necessary.
+383:15 Commissioner's Reports. – The commissioner shall file with the governor and council his or her annual report, which shall contain information concerning each entity under the commissioner's supervision.
+The report shall also give the names of the officers of the banks, credit unions, and trust companies and such other information as he or she may deem necessary.
 The commissioner shall make such recommendations therein as he or she thinks will promote the public good.

 Section 383:16

-383:16 Irregularities. – If the commissioner, deputy commissioner, or any examiner shall make a false statement of the condition of any institution with the intent to deceive, or shall fail when examining any institution to make a full and careful examination, he shall be guilty of a class B felony.
+383:16 Irregularities. – If the commissioner, deputy commissioner, or any examiner shall make a false statement of the condition of any institution with the intent to deceive, or shall intentionally fail when examining any institution to make a prudent and careful examination of appropriate scope based on the size, complexity, and the risk profile of the institution, he or she shall be guilty of a class B felony.

 Section 383:17